enn-y/Programming-Paradigms-Present-/README.md

 **Programming Paradigms Module**
 ---
-- Currently taking the Fundamentals of Programming Paradigms Moudule at The University of Nottingham, will update in due time
+- Currently taking the Fundamentals of Programming Paradigms Module at The University of Nottingham, will update in due time